gary-archer/oauth.blog/posts/web-architecture-goals.md

 ### Where Are We?

-We have highlighted some desired behavior, and next we will start our first objective, by running an initial OAuth secured SPA and API code sample on a developer PC.
+We have highlighted some desired behaviour, and next we will start our first objective, by running an initial OAuth secured SPA and API code sample on a developer PC.

 ### Next